A Vision for Science

 Saint Mary’s has long been a place where the study of science comes alive.
 We offer a program that’s far beyond the norm: in our small classes, students study alongside professors whose commitment to research is matched only by their dedication to teaching.

-Take advantage of our prestigious collaborations with nearby world-class health services (including the Mayo Clinic and Gundersen Health System).
-Live and learn in the vast, diverse, and beautiful natural environment in which our campus is located (including the Mississippi River and the bluff habitat in our own back yard).
+Take advantage of our prestigious collaborations with nearby world-class health services (including Mayo Clinic and Gundersen Health System).
+Live and learn in the vast, diverse, and beautiful natural environment in which our campus is located near the Mississippi River with the bluff habitat in our own back yard.

-Virtually step inside our new Science and Learning Center through these 360-degree panoramic artist's renderings of the facility.
-Construction is right on schedule, and the facility will be open for classes in fall of 2017.
+Virtually step inside our new Aquinas Hall through 360-degree panoramic artist's renderings of the facility.

 Classrooms & Labs

 Light and spacious classrooms and labs are specially designed to promote hands-on learning opportunities.
 “Hubs”—located on all three floors—are comfortable, customizable gathering spaces for faculty and student interactions.

-A 120-seat tiered lecture hall—with state-of-the-art technology—accommodates a variety of public and campus events.
+The tiered 129-seat Dr. Philip A. Cochran '77 Auditorium - with state-of-the-art technology—accommodates a variety of public and campus events.
 Conveniently located, the room and surrounding area is designed for gatherings, presentations, and speakers.